-\ Acenaphthene was used as a surrogate
+^{} Acenaphthene was used as a surrogate

-\\ Diphenylamine was used as a surrogate
+^{} Diphenylamine was used as a surrogate

-\\\ Fluorene was used as a surrogate
+^{} Fluorene was used as a surrogate

-\\\\ Trichlorobenzene, 1,2,4- was used as a surrogate
+^{} Trichlorobenzene, 1,2,4- was used as a surrogate

-\\\\\ Total Xylenes was used as a surrogate
+^{} Total Xylenes was used as a surrogate

-Abbreviations:

-ATSDR Agency for Toxic Substances and Disease Registry BaP-EQ Benzo(a)pyrene equivalents cEMEG ATSDR Environmental Media Evaluation Guide based on chronic exposures (>365 days) based on MRL cPAH Polycyclic Aromatic Hydrocarbons that have carcinogenic adverse effects CREG ATSDR Cancer Risk Evaluation Guide CV Health-based comparison value (unless otherwise indicated) -
+iEMEG ATSDR Environmental Media Evaluation Guide based on intermediate exposures (90-365 days) based on MRL

-EPA U.S. Environmental Protection Agency iEMEG ATSDR Environmental Media Evaluation Guide based on intermediate exposures (90-365 days) based on MRL J Chemical positively identified but outside of quality control limits and considered an estimate JQ Chemical detected below the reporting limit but above the detection limit and considered an estimate mg/kg milligrams of chemical per kilograms of sediment MTCA Washington State Model Toxics Control Act cleanup regulation RMEG ATSDR Reference Dose Media Evaluation Guide for non-carcinogenic adverse effects RSL EPA Regional Screening Level U Value undetected at the detection limit given UJ Chemical was not detected at or above the reporting value.
-The associated value is an estimate. ug/kg micrograms of chemical per kilograms of soil bgs Below ground surface
+J Chemical positively identified but outside of quality control limits and considered an estimate JQ Chemical detected below the reporting limit but above the detection limit and considered an estimate ug/kg micrograms of chemical per kilograms of soil bgs Below ground surface

+RMEG ATSDR Reference Dose Media Evaluation Guide for non-carcinogenic adverse effects

+UJ Chemical was not detected at or above the reporting value.
+The associated value is an estimate.